ncl-icb-analytics/snowflake-ontoserver-api/README.md

 - Snowflake account with ACCOUNTADMIN privileges (required for External Access setup)
 - OAuth2 client credentials for Ontoserver API access
-- An existing EXTERNAL_ACCESS database in your Snowflake account
+- A database for hosting the integration (we recommend `EXTERNAL_ACCESS` but any database can be used)
 - Network connectivity to ontology.onelondon.online

 ## Setup Instructions